davedoesdemos/DatalakeDocs/README.md

 ### Storage Account Naming

-This section is simple, but often misundertood.
+This section is simple, but often misunderstood.
 In traditional IT it was common to come up with a naming scheme.
 In the cloud this is not always possible, and storage accounts are one of those times.
 Storage accounts have a public endpoint and so use DNS globally unique names for access.
 As such you can not enforce a naming scheme for storage accounts.
 Let me say that again **you can not enforce a naming scheme for storage accounts**.
 The solution is to either use auto-generated names, random names, unique-string (in ARM templates) or some combination of those.
 This is not an issue if you use the wider Azure service effectively with resource group names (based on internal service identifiers usually), tags (you can add a description tag), and the various columns of information in the portal which already tell you it's a storage account.
 There is no benefit to including the Azure service type in your naming, since every single method of listing objects allows you to search, sort and view by service type.
 You can see the portal version of this below, showing type, region and environment tags alongside resource names.
 You can also see the powerful filtering system which would allow us to drill down into any of these attributes quickly to find the right resource.

 ![images/portalNaming.png](images/portalNaming.png)

 ## Structure

 The first thing to understand about the structure of a data lake is what you'll be storing on it.
-That may seem obvious, but it's worth a scentence or two to level understanding.
-You're going to be storing data sets in your lake (this is hopefully obvious).
+That may seem obvious, but it's worth a sentence or two to level understanding.
+You're going to be storing data sets (sometimes referred to as data domains, depending on the scale) in your lake (this is hopefully obvious).
 A data set, from a governance perspective, is either finished and consumable or it's not.
 You may have transitional data and experimental data in your lake too.
 Transitional data does not form part of the structure of the lake, it forms part of the structure of a data set, and will usually be transient (i.e. it's removed when processing completes).
 Experimental data is used by data scientists and machine learning experts and will often have an ad-hoc structure created by the team using it.
 This does not form part of your structured lake, aside from the top level container provided to that team.